Bachelor of Interior Design in Canada: Top Universities, Deadlines, Admission Requirements, Fees, Scholarships, Placements

 Bachelor of Interior Design in Canada: Eligibility Criteria

-- To take the required courses, students typically need to have a minimum cumulative average of 65% or above.
+Minimum GPA | To take the required courses, students generally must have a cumulative average of at least 65% or higher. |

-- If English is not your first language, you might need to demonstrate your English language skills with the TOEFL or IELTS.
+Proficiency in English | If English is not your first language, you may need to submit test scores such as TOEFL or IELTS to demonstrate your English language ability. |

 Bachelor of Interior Design in Canada: Admission process